Hurricane Iota rapidly intensifying, set to slam Central America as powerful storm

 An ominous forecast of rapid intensification

-Iota had already rapidly intensified as daylight dawned Sunday, its pace of strengthening showing no signs of slowing down as the storm continued to become more dangerous.
-This makes it the 10th named storm to rapidly intensify during this Atlantic hurricane season, a trend that may becoming more common as seas warm in association with human-caused climate change.
+Iota had already rapidly intensified as daylight dawned Sunday, its pace of strengthening showing no signs of slowing as the storm continued to become more dangerous.
+This makes it the 10th named storm to rapidly intensify during this Atlantic hurricane season, a trend that may be becoming more common as seas warm in association with human-caused climate change.

 Computer models and the Hurricane Center alike are spelling a dangerous scenario for Central America in their forecasts, with the often conservative forecast center writing: “Rapid intensification is explicitly forecast for the next 48 hours, with Iota expected to become a category 4 hurricane before it reaches Central America.”

-The official forecast from the Hurricane Center pegs the landfall location near Puerto Cabezas, Nicaragua, which, if it occurs, would be an extremely rare repeat hit of the same community by a major hurricane in such a short time period.
-Moreover, not a single November on record in the Atlantic has featured two major hurricanes before.
+The official forecast from the Hurricane Center pegs the landfall location near Puerto Cabezas, which, if it occurs, would be an extremely rare repeat hit of the same community by a major hurricane in such a short period.
+Moreover, not a single November on record in the Atlantic has featured two major hurricanes.

-Some models paint the picture of Iota’s center of circulation making landfall closer the Honduras-Nicaragua border, which would expose a more sparsely-populated region to its strongest winds and coastal flooding.
+Some models paint the picture of Iota’s center of circulation making landfall closer to the Honduras-Nicaragua border, which would expose a more sparsely populated region to its strongest winds and coastal flooding.

 Iota was parked beneath weak upper-level winds, which will allow the system’s circulation to develop and strengthen undisturbed by the surrounding environment.
 Meanwhile, high pressure at high altitudes will aid Iota’s “outflow,” evacuating air away from the storm.
 That acts like a vacuum, allowing Iota to draw in more air at the low levels and further intensify.

-In addition, toasty sea surface temperatures in the central and western Caribbean will foster Iota’s continued growth The only potential limiting factor the system could encounter would be cooler waters offshore of Central America left by Eta, which could be upwelled by the eventual arrival of Iota’s winds.
+In addition, toasty sea-surface temperatures in the central and western Caribbean will foster Iota’s continued growth.
+The only potential limiting factor the system could encounter would be cooler waters offshore of Central America left by Eta, which could be upwelled by the eventual arrival of Iota’s winds.
 In addition, the most intense hurricanes can undergo internal fluctuations that can weaken them temporarily.

 Flood disaster likely in Central America

-In addition to a 10 to 15-foot coastal storm surge and high-end hurricane winds, a serious and “life-threatening” flood event is brewing, and could claim the most lives in the end.
-Exceptional rainfall and high precipitation rates will accompany Hurricane Iota’s vicious march across Central America, spurring widespread flash flooding and mudslides.
+In addition to a 10- to 15-foot coastal storm surge and high-end hurricane winds, a serious and “life-threatening” flood event is brewing, and it could claim the most lives in the end.
+Exceptional rainfall and high precipitation rates will accompany Iota’s vicious march across Central America, spurring widespread flash flooding and mudslides.

 Much of the area at risk was hit with flooding of a similar magnitude from Hurricane Eta.
 Now, the ground is fully saturated, increasing the risks for additional deadly flooding.
-“Flooding and mudslides in Honduras and Nicaragua could be exacerbated by Hurricane Etas recent effects there, resulting in significant to potentially catastrophic impacts,” the Hurricane Center stated.
+“Flooding and mudslides in Honduras and Nicaragua could be exacerbated by Hurricane Eta’s recent effects there, resulting in significant to potentially catastrophic impacts,” the Hurricane Center stated.

-A broad 8 to 16 inches of rain is on tap for Honduras, northern Nicaragua, Guatemala, and southern Belize, with a few 20 to 30 inch totals likely near where the core of Iota tracks as well as in higher elevation areas.
+A broad eight to 16 inches of rain is on tap for Honduras, northern Nicaragua, Guatemala and southern Belize, with a few 20- to 30-inch totals likely near where the core of Iota tracks as well as in higher-elevation areas.
 Iota’s remnants should exit into the east tropical Pacific by Friday morning.